Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-60.md

 ## Image pre-scaling

-In Plone 6, we have made a split between generating a URL for an image scale and actually scaling the image.
+In Plone 6, we've made a split between generating a URL for an image scale and actually scaling the image.
 Why would you want this?

 As an add-on author, you create a template and you want to show an uploaded image with the preview scale.